JanHerca/urantiapedia/output/wikijs/en/article/Carolyn_Kendall/Spiritual_Revolution.md

 We should learn to tell the difference between the exterral displays, and the internal truth content of any religion.
 It would be wise, in my view, to acquire a sense of respect and tolerance for the pageants, the temples, and the sacred music of world religions.
 We must always assume that the forms used in religious services were designed and dedicated to the glory of God.
 The majority of the world's people seem to require material stimulants to spiritual growth.

-It isn't fair to evaluate a religion by its outward rituals and trappings, but you can use this yardstick: “_The truth and maturity of any religion is directly proportional to its concept of the infinite personality of God..._”" ([UB 1:5.10](/en/The_Urantia_Book/1#p5_10)) The best way to measure — not judge — but measure spirituality in an individual is by the fruits of the divine spirit that are demonstrated in his daily life.
+It isn't fair to evaluate a religion by its outward rituals and trappings, but you can use this yardstick: “_The truth and maturity of any religion is directly proportional to its concept of the infinite personality of God..._”" (<a id="a60_230"></a>[UB 1:5.10](/en/The_Urantia_Book/1#p5_10)) The best way to measure — not judge — but measure spirituality in an individual is by the fruits of the divine spirit that are demonstrated in his daily life.

 Consider these two examples: First, many sects and cults claim to have their origin in a divine revelation to an individual.
 Some of these visitations later prove to have been hoaxes or self-deceived frauds.
 Nevertheless, the believers are still spiritually uplifted, and exude an aura of goodness and love.
 The Thought Adjuster is able to counter-part the spiritual values that are acquired for permanent registration in the soul.
 Another example is Buddhism.
-Buddhism at this time has not quite evolved a personal God concept, but yet, the book says that “_Those who believe this philosophy live better lives than many who do not._” ([UB 94:9.6](/en/The_Urantia_Book/94#p9_6))
+Buddhism at this time has not quite evolved a personal God concept, but yet, the book says that “_Those who believe this philosophy live better lives than many who do not._” (<a id="a62_636"></a>[UB 94:9.6](/en/The_Urantia_Book/94#p9_6))

-One way to enhance personal relationships with other religionists is to remember that revelation has often brought “_...autocratic and intolerant theologic egotism..._” ([UB 94:9.6](/en/The_Urantia_Book/94#p9_6)) There are millions of spiritual souls out in the world who do very well without the aid of an up-to-date revelation.
+One way to enhance personal relationships with other religionists is to remember that revelation has often brought “_...autocratic and intolerant theologic egotism..._” (<a id="a64_170"></a>[UB 94:9.6](/en/The_Urantia_Book/94#p9_6)) There are millions of spiritual souls out in the world who do very well without the aid of an up-to-date revelation.
 In Ravensbruk Concentration Camp, Betsie, the sister of Corrie Ten Boom, prayed constantly.
 She even thanked God for the lice and the fleas that infested their wretched hellhole.
 Later the women learned the reason the guards never intruded in their barracks was because of the lice and the fleas.
 The women prisoners were therefore free to read their Bibles and to pray without interference.

 Perhaps you do have more facts and truth than the other person; but perhaps she has more faith than you.
 You can become a borrower of someone else's living faith.